 Now that we have remembered these different types of engineers, and we know specifically what they do, can anyone come up with a good overall explanation of what engineers do in general?
 If you were attempting to explain exactly what engineering is to someone who did not know anything about it, what would you say?
 (Guide students towards the ideas of: Engineers help people, engineers help the environment, engineers use math, engineers use science, engineers solve real-world problems, engineers care about other people and engineers create things for the benefit of society.
 Hopefully, with some discussion the class decides on a definition similar to this: "Engineers use math and science to solve real-world problems, help the environment and help people.")

 You all have done such a good job learning through this whole unit – now you are ready to explain to your family and friends what engineering is and exactly what engineers do from day to day.
 And, perhaps you will decide to become engineers when you grow up and go to college.
 Maybe one day you will get to help design something for a future Olympics!
+Using the associated activity Communication Skills: Making Engineering Types Flyers & Quizzes students can craft a fun way of sharing what they learned during the lesosn.

 Lesson Background and Concepts for Teachers